Code of Ethics & Conduct

 and encourage performers to obey the spirit of the rules.

-programs they advocate and direct ore appropriate for the age, maturity,
+Coaches must ensure that the activities, training and competition programs they advocate and direct are appropriate for the individual performer's age, maturity, experience and ability.

 Coaches must treat opponents with due respect, both in victory and

-role for a coach is to prepare performers to respond to success and failure in
+defeat, and should encourage their performers to act similarly.
+A coach's key role is to prepare performers to respond to success and failure in a dignified manner.

-performers and discourage inappropriate behaviour in training, competition, and
+Coaches must accept responsibility for their performers' conduct and discourage inappropriate behaviour in training, competition, and away from the sporting arena.

 Advertising

-Advertising by sports coaches in respect of qualifications,
+Advertising by sports coaches regarding qualifications,

 Coaches must be able to present evidence of current qualifications upon

-Coaches must not display any affiliation with an organisation in a
+Coaches must not display any affiliation with an organisation that falsely implies sponsorship or accreditation by that

 organisation.